John U. Monro: War service and career at Harvard

 Initially enlisting for the public relations department of the Navy, Monro later became a damage control officer on the USS Enterprise.
 His position put him in charge of machinists and sailors repairing the ship in the event of an attack.
 He was awarded a Bronze Star for his "organizational leadership" during a kamikaze attack on the carrier near Okinawa in 1945.
-According to Archie Epps, Monro's dedication to racial integration began with when he was tasked by his captain to integrate his ship.
+According to Archie Epps, Monro's dedication to racial integration began when he was tasked by his captain to integrate his ship.

 Originally intending to continue his career as a journalist after the war, he was convinced to work at Harvard’s Office of Veterans Affairs.
 He became director of financial aid in 1950.
-Disagreeing with Harvard's approach to use financial aid as a means to compete for the best applicants, he devised a formula to calculate applicants actual need for aid instead.
+Disagreeing with Harvard's approach to use financial aid as a means to compete for the best applicants, he devised a formula to calculate applicants' actual need for aid instead.
 A simplified version called the "Monro Doctrine" (Note: Not to be confused with the Monroe Doctrine) is still used today.
 He also helped set up the College Scholarship Service in the 1950s and was its first chairman.
 Harvard Student Agencies was also created by Monro in 1958.

 He became Dean of Harvard College in 1958 and was awarded an L.H.D. in 1967.
 He took a hard line against drug use, promising to expel anyone involved in their distribution or use.

 Monro was strongly involved in advocacy for black students.
 In 1948, he started traveling to recruit promising black undergraduates, joined the board of the National Scholarship Service and Fund for Negro Students and supported the creation of the Association of African and Afro-American Students in 1963.
 In a 1960 educational conference, he expressed dismay over college admissions, as they were "starving the development of [...] children, whose only fault is that they are poor or a wrong color".
 Believing that the under-representation of black employees in large companies was a result of inadequate education, Monro called for black colleges to provide more practical instruction, such as in business administration, to their students.